The Ultimate Guide To Best Costa Rica Packing List for Rainy Season

-When we pack for trips we always opt in for the minimalistic route.
+When we pack for trips we always opt-in for the minimalistic route.
 We pack clothing and gear that can be multi-functional.
 In a location like Costa Rica, you need to protect yourself from two things; the sun and the bugs.
-The weather is extremely warm regardless of if it’s a dry or wet season so finding a few pair of pants that are breathable, flexible, and comfortable are essential.
+The weather is extremely warm regardless of if it’s a dry or wet season so finding a few pairs of pants that are breathable, flexible, and comfortable are essential.
 Bringing a jacket that is waterproof/resistant should also be a priority.
 With all the camera equipment below we also suggest you waterproof your camera bag as much as possible.

 For Women: Best Costa Rica Packing List for Rainy Season (May)

 3: 3 batteries, charger, and 2 64gb memory cards

 Hiking Shoes: Keen Versatrail hiking shoe in shark and lilac pastel.

 This hiking/running shoe hybrid is lightweight and perfect to pack and wear for any occasion- whether you want to wear it casually or for a challenging trail.
 These are my favorite hiking shoes and I absolutely recommend to anyone who’s looking for a versatile hiking shoe because they are the most comfortable hiking shoes I own, and they have a really practical draw lace so you don’t have to worry about your laces coming undone.

 This waterproof jacket is made from recycled plastic bottles, with reflective elements that make it easy to spot you in dark conditions and adjustable sides that allow you to make the jacket appear more A-line and fitted.
 I love the traditional bright yellow raincoat to contrast the lush greens in the rainforests of Costa Rica.